stephcmartin/study-notes/javascript/js.md

 This is a quote from “Design Patterns: Elements of Reusable Object-Oriented Software”.
 It means that code reuse should be achieved by assembling smaller units of functionality into new objects instead of inheriting from classes and creating object taxonomies.

 In other words, use can-do, has-a, or uses-a relationships instead of is-a relationships.

+## What are two-way data binding and one-way data flow, and how are they different?
+Two way data binding means that UI fields are bound to model data dynamically such that when a UI field changes, the model data changes with it and vice-versa.

+One way data flow means that the model is the single source of truth.
+Changes in the UI trigger messages that signal user intent to the model (or “store” in React).
+Only the model has the access to change the app’s state.
+The effect is that data always flows in a single direction, which makes it easier to understand.

+One way data flows are deterministic, whereas two-way binding can cause side-effects which are harder to follow and understand.

+## What are the pros and cons of monolithic vs microservice architectures?
+A monolithic architecture means that your app is written as one cohesive unit of code whose components are designed to work together, sharing the same memory space and resources.

+A microservice architecture means that your app is made up of lots of smaller, independent applications capable of running in their own memory space and scaling independently from each other across potentially many separate machines.

+Monolithic Pros: The major advantage of the monolithic architecture is that most apps typically have a large number of cross-cutting concerns, such as logging, rate limiting, and security features such audit trails and DOS protection.

+When everything is running through the same app, it’s easy to hook up components to those cross-cutting concerns.

+There can also be performance advantages, since shared-memory access is faster than inter-process communication (IPC).

+Monolithic cons: Monolithic app services tend to get tightly coupled and entangled as the application evolves, making it difficult to isolate services for purposes such as independent scaling or code maintainability.

+Monolithic architectures are also much harder to understand, because there may be dependencies, side-effects, and magic which are not obvious when you’re looking at a particular service or controller.

+Microservice pros: Microservice architectures are typically better organized, since each microservice has a very specific job, and is not concerned with the jobs of other components.
+Decoupled services are also easier to recompose and reconfigure to serve the purposes of different apps (for example, serving both the web clients and public API).

+They can also have performance advantages depending on how they’re organized because it’s possible to isolate hot services and scale them independent of the rest of the app.

+Microservice cons: As you’re building a new microservice architecture, you’re likely to discover lots of cross-cutting concerns that you did not anticipate at design time.
+A monolithic app could establish shared magic helpers or middleware to handle such cross-cutting concerns without much effort.

+In a microservice architecture, you’ll either need to incur the overhead of separate modules for each cross-cutting concern, or encapsulate cross-cutting concerns in another service layer that all traffic gets routed through.

+Eventually, even monolthic architectures tend to route traffic through an outer service layer for cross-cutting concerns, but with a monolithic architecture, it’s possible to delay the cost of that work until the project is much more mature.

+Microservices are frequently deployed on their own virtual machines or containers, causing a proliferation of VM wrangling work.
+These tasks are frequently automated with container fleet management tools.

+## What is asynchronous programming, and why is it important in JavaScript?
+Synchronous programming means that, barring conditionals and function calls, code is executed sequentially from top-to-bottom, blocking on long-running tasks such as network requests and disk I/O.

+Asynchronous programming means that the engine runs in an event loop.
+When a blocking operation is needed, the request is started, and the code keeps running without blocking for the result.
+When the response is ready, an interrupt is fired, which causes an event handler to be run, where the control flow continues.
+In this way, a single program thread can handle many concurrent operations.

+User interfaces are asynchronous by nature, and spend most of their time waiting for user input to interrupt the event loop and trigger event handlers.

+Node is asynchronous by default, meaning that the server works in much the same way, waiting in a loop for a network request, and accepting more incoming requests while the first one is being handled.

+This is important in JavaScript, because it is a very natural fit for user interface code, and very beneficial to performance on the server.